stewebb/eTWIG/design/twig.md

 #### Node

-Each node contains two fields: **children** and **data**.
-Children is a **list** of the Node objects of other nodes, while data is a object of Data classes (one of Image, Text, Table and Template).
+Each node contains two fields: **children** and **widget**.
+Children is a **list** of the Node objects of other nodes, while widget is a object of Widget classes (one of Image, Text, Table and Template).
 Here is a sample definition in JavaScript.

 ``` js
 class Node {